emmawalshdev/kaytea_art/README.md

 ## UX

 ### Strategy
-The following information was declared during UX research, as part of the 5 plane investigation:

-* The website will be created to target x, aged between 15 and 55.
-  More specifically, the website aims to target x

-* Only useful, useable, and essential data will be stored in the database.
-  E.g.,
+**Target Audience:**
+* People who are interested in wildlife, plant and animal art.
+* Pet owners, interested in pet comissions.
+* People looking for unique art at an affordable price.
+* People looking for unique gift ideas.

+**Importance v Feasability**
-* In investigating in-scope features for this release, the Importance v Feasibility was studied.
-Below is a graphic showcasing the results.
+* This study was carried out to investigating the in-scope features for this release.
+* The graphic below showcases the results.

 ![ivf](assets/images/readmeFiles/ivf.jpg)

 ### User Stories

 #### Visitor stories:
-**As an external user**:
+**As an external user **:

 1. I want to be able to add x on the website so that I can x